-1. Produce Quality Video Content
+1. Produce More Video Content

 First and foremost, capture your content whenever you can.
 Record those webinars, conferences, presentations, and any other instance where you are generating sound bites or visual content.
-This is easy with screen capture tools like ScreenFlow, which also captures audio, and most online presentation software, like GoToMeeting, offer recording and exporting features.
+This is easy to do with screen capture tools like ScreenFlow, or QuickTime.
+Most online presentation software, like GoToMeeting, offer recording and exporting features.

 2. Grow Your List

 This technique is especially effective for content marketers, business service providers, and consultants.
 Embed your video on a landing page, write an interesting description with a compelling call to action, and place an email gate in front of your video content.

 Using social media, paid search, and SEO, drive traffic to the landing page.
 Interested viewers will have to enter their email addresses to view your video.

 Even better, if you add an email platform integration to your SproutVideo account, you can send all signups straight to the list of your choice.

 Depending on the platform you choose, you can even create drip email campaigns to target your subscribers based on their viewing activity.
 When possible, SproutVideo will send information about how much of a video a viewer watched to your integrated marketing platform.

 This information tells you who your most interested and engaged viewers are.
 You can then use this data to send targeted offers, upsells, or calendar invites to these high value leads.